 We feel obliged here to remind you that the browser extension protects your browser traffic only, meaning that using another app for streaming or gaming leaves your IP address exposed.

 Once you have the installation pack downloaded, it’s all about clicking Next without thinking too much.
 The Windows version installation starts with accepting the terms of the agreement and confirming the default installation path.
 By contrast, Apple drops you straight into creating a free account.
 If you already have one, just log in.
 If not, you will need to go to the email that you’ve provided to verify your account.

 You will probably want to use the same TunnelBear VPN account on at least two devices – your computer and smartphone.
 Feel free to do so, just remember that the maximum number of simultaneously-connected devices per account is five.
 Therefore, you should think twice about sharing accounts.

 With this in mind, for multi-user accounts, we recommend using TunnelBear for Teams.
-Its $5.75/month annual contract is pricier than $4.17/month for a regular one, but you will save time by paying one bill for all, while also getting priority email support.
+Its $5.75/month annual contract will let you save time by paying one bill for all, while also getting priority email support.

 How to use the TunnelBear VPN client

 If we had to choose one VPN client which would be left without a “How to” article, it definitely would be TunnelBear.
 Not only is it user-friendly and intuitive, but it’s also fun to use with all those bears making tunnels across the map.
 We can imagine TunnelBear VPN used as an example in schools to teach kids about cybersecurity and internet safety.
 Nevertheless, here are some guidelines on using TunnelBear so you can show your own kids how to use it.